Think Twice Before Dashing into the DASH DIETUpdated: September 25, 2018 weight loss

 At the end of the day, the DASH diet is little more than another anti-meat, anti-fat diet that continues the failed food pyramid approach, where grains are the most important food group followed by vegetables.
 In essence, DASH sets you up for weight loss failure.

 A good friend of mine ate a diet very similar to DASH for years and still gained immense amounts of weight.
 About a year ago, he switched to a more Paleo type diet, and is now down 60 pounds and counting.
 Along with the weight loss, almost all his blood and other biological markers improved significantly.
 His story is not unique.
-Low carb, high fat dashes DASH every time.
+Low carb, high fat (even the carnivore diet) dashes DASH every time.

 Now, the DASH diet is WORLDS better than the SAD (Standard American Diet).
 This probably is why for those who do actually manage to stick with some to all its recommendations, positive results follow.
 When you start reducing consumption of processed foods – loaded with low quality salts, fats, and sugars – you are most likely going to see good things happen at least in the short term.